 Each of his expeditions is a technical challenge to allow him to surpass the physical limits of body and liquid matter a little more at each descent, and to advance even further and longer in the space of the abyss.
 Explore and bring back original images that combine aesthetic and scientific approach: diving and photography have been intimately linked since his beginnings at the age of 13.
 His latest adventure led him last summer to stay for 28 days at the edge of the Mediterranean Sea.
 A world first.
 With Antonin Guilbert, marine biologist, Thibault Rauby, diving instructor, instructor and assistant lighting technician, and Yanick Gentil, camera diver, they achieved the feat of diving four hundred hours, carrying out 31 dives and going down to 142 meters deep!

-// Éric Lamblin // Snorkeling in Communion with whales
+// Éric Lamblin // An immersion in the intimacy of whales

 Each year during the southern winter, the “Whale Trail” stops a few weeks off the coast of Réunion Island.
-For the past 15 years, a diver-photographer has been swimming near humpback whales.
-He presents here ten of his most beautiful images taken on the “whale path”, a universe of grace and poetry, when the giants make their annual stopover near the coast of Reunion Island, during the southern winter..
+For 15 years, a diver-photographer has been swimming near humpback whales.
+He has gathered his most beautiful images to make you enter a universe of grace and poetry.
 To contemplate so much beauty, doubt is no longer allowed: the protection of the oceans and the underwater world is a priority, so that the dance and song of these last giants of the planet endure and continue to move us.